 The Audit Committee of the Board currently consists of Mr. Earhart, Chairman of the Committee, Mr. Esber and Mr. Wheelwright all of whom are independent directors, as defined in the applicable New York Stock Exchange listing standards and SEC rules and regulations.
-The Audit Committee, which generally meets twice per quarter, once prior to quarterly earnings releases and again prior to the filing of the Company's quarterly and annual financial statements, recommends engagement of the Company's independent auditors and is responsible for approving the services performed by the Company's independent auditors and for reviewing and evaluating the Company's accounting principles and its systems of internal accounting controls.
+The Audit Committee, which generally meets twice per quarter, once prior to quarterly earnings releases and again prior to the filing of the Company's quarterly and annual financial statements, recommends engagement of the Company's independent auditors and for reviewing and evaluating the Company's accounting principles and its systems of internal accounting controls.
 At each meeting, the Audit Committee first meets with Company management and the Company's independent auditors in order to review financial results and conduct other appropriate business.
 Then, the Audit Committee typically meets solely with the Company's independent auditors.
 The Audit Committee held a total of twelve (12) meetings during Fiscal 2004.